quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ### vantage_point {#vantage-point}

 The vantage_point field describes the vantage point from which the trace originates, see {{vantage-point-def}}.
-Each trace can have only a single vantage_point and thus all events in a trace MUST BE from the perspective of this vantage_point.
-To include events from multiple vantage_points, implementers can for example include multiple traces, split by vantage_point, in a single qlog file.
+Each trace MUST have a single vantage_point.
+By virtue of this, a single qlog file can only include events from multiple vantage_points if it includes multiple traces.

 Definitions: